briantkelley/apple-rs/lib/corefoundation/README.md

 idiomatic Rust API bindings for Core Foundation are available to crates implementing Rust API bindings for frameworks with Core Foundation-compatible types.

+The `define_and_impl_type` macro defines a new opaque type to represent the foreign type.
+It also
+implements:

-`ForeignFunctionInterface` is the primary trait used to bridge the between the foreign function interface and Rust.
+* `ForeignFunctionInterface` to bridge the between the foreign function interface and Rust.
 It provides a facility to retrieve the `CFTypeRef` pointer from the Rust type for use in calling foreign functions.
-This trait **should not** be used by crates utilizing the Rust API bindings; it's intended only for crates *implementing* Rust API bindings.
-This is intentionally separate from `Object` so the FFI related functionality is not visible by default when using the `Object` interface.
+This trait **should not** be used by crates utilizing the Rust API bindings;

-The `define_and_impl_type!` macro defines a new type on which to implement Rust bindings for a Core Foundation-compatible type.
-A new type is required to implement the many of the standard traits, as the FFI type definition typically originates in a separate `-sys` crate.

-### Memory Management

-The `Box<T>` and `Arc<T>` smart pointers implemented by this crate fulfill the following
-requirements:

-* Are a true zero-cost abstraction.
-* Show Core Foundation objects are heap-allocated through the type system.
-* Combine Rust’s mutable references with Core Foundation’s mutable types.

-The type name `Box<T>` signals to the reader that `T` is heap-allocated and that the instance `T` is unique.
-Similarly, the type name `Arc<T>` indicates `T` is heap-allocated and that the instance `T` is shared with other parts of the program.

-Both types `Deref` to `T`, the Rust type implementing the Core Foundation API bindings, which is crucial in making the abstraction zero-cost.
-When the smart pointer is dereferenced by the compiler, it returns the Core Foundation pointer value as a reference to `T`, which can be passed directly through to the C API.

-The implementations of `Box<T>` and `Arc<T>` for Core Foundation are virtually identical, with the primary difference being `Box<T>` also implements `DerefMut`, `AsMut`, and `BorrowMut`.
-Therefore, `Box<T>` should only be used if the Core Foundation object instance a mutable type uniquely owned by the raw pointer (i.e., a `Create` or `Copy` function return the pointer).
-Otherwise, immutable types and objects that may be retained elsewhere should use `Arc<T>`.
+  it's intended only for crates *implementing* Rust API bindings.
+* `Object`, which identifies a type as compatible with the polymorphic Core Foundation functions.

 ### Signed/Unsigned Conversion